phpbb/documentation/development/extensions/new_in_rhea.rst

         tags:
             - { name: text_reparser.plugin }

-To ensures that it will be added to phpBB's cron jobs queue, we must also define a cron task service for our reparser:
+The next step is to add our reparser to phpBB's cron jobs queue.
+To do so, we simply define a cron task service for our reparser in the following way:

 .. code-block:: yaml